Our goal is simple — a home for every GSP!

 German Shorthaired Pointers (GSPs) are an energetic, loving, stubborn, but fiercely loyal breed of dogs often given up or abandoned for just these qualities.
 In many cases, people do not understand a GSP’s energy level or need for companionship before getting the dog.
 This can lead to surrender or abandonment.

-Luckily, we are an energetic, loving, stubborn, but fiercely loyal bunch of volunteers dedicated to finding permanent loving homes for abandoned, neglected, abused and unwanted purebred GSPs.
+Luckily, we are an energetic, loving, stubborn, but fiercely loyal bunch of volunteers dedicated to finding forever homes for abandoned, neglected, abused and unwanted purebred GSPs.

 Where We Go